Telephone Triage

 Documentation Formats

 Most clinicians start out transcribing information volunteered by the patient as they “tell their story,” since the patient’s first utterances are often the most accurate and important.
-They then follow up with SCHOLAR questions.
-Likewise, RAMP questions may easily be built into the EMR.
-It is critical to document the patient’s age, emotional state, any threats of litigation, presence of a language barrier, and any extenuating circumstances (recent death in the family, loss of job, recent car accident).
+Implementing templates for mnemonics (e.g., SCHOLAR, RAMP, POSHPATE, TICOSMO) provides telenurses with structure in both the interview process and documentation.
+It is critical to document the emotional state, any threats of litigation, presence of a language barrier, and any extenuating circumstances (recent death in the family, loss of job, recent car accident).
 Documentation forms and EMRs incorporate blank spaces as well as checkboxes, and most clinicians prefer to have both formats.

 Audiotaping of calls has certain advantages.
 Wording and voice intonation can be reproduced precisely.
 However, unless transcriptions are immediately accessible, unlike written records, audiotapes cannot immediately relay information to other providers, which might compromise continuity of care.